xavierleune/aerospike-client-php/doc/aerospike_increment.md

 ```

 **Aerospike::increment()** will increment a *bin* containing a numeric value by the *offest* or
 set it to the *initial_value* if it does not exist.
+Like other bin operations,
+increment() only works on existing records (i.e. ones that were previously created with a put()).

 ## Parameters